Dunning Kruger Effect: the Basics and an Example

 This literature explains what the Dunning-Kruger effect entails, why it occurs, and how it manifests itself in self-assessment and decision-making.
 The selection combines classic studies with recent insights from psychology and cognitive biases, giving you a clear understanding of the model and enabling you to apply it effectively in analyses of human behavior.

 1. Aronson, E., Wilson, T. D., & Akert, R. M. (2019).
 Social Psychology.
-Boston, MA: Pearson. → A broad overview of social psychology in which cognitive biases such as the Dunning Kruger effect are placed within self-perception, beliefs, and social influences.
+Boston, MA: Pearson. → This book is a broad overview of social psychology in which cognitive biases such as the Dunning Kruger effect are placed within self-perception, beliefs, and social influences.

 2. Berinsky, A. J., Margolis, M. F., & Sances, M. W. (2012).
 Separating the shirkers from the workers?
 Making sure respondents pay attention on self-administered surveys.
-American Journal of Political Science, 56(2), 467–481. → Examines self-reporting and attentiveness, and explains why some people systematically overestimate what they know or how well they perform.
+American Journal of Political Science, 56(2), 467–481. → This study examines self-reporting and attentiveness, and explains why some people systematically overestimate what they know or how well they perform.

 5. Fiedler, K., Christ, O., & Lochner, K. (2009).
 Biased self-perception: On the role of motivational and cognitive factors in self-and social judgments.
 Journal of Personality and Social Psychology, 96(4), 789–813. → Investigates why people systematically misjudge their own abilities and provides insight into the cognitive mechanism.

 6. Jensen, J. L., Kummer, T. A., & Godoy, P. D. M. (2015).
 Improvements from a flipped classroom may simply be the fruits of active learning.
-CBE—Life Sciences Education, 14(1), ar5. → Shows how active engagement and feedback improve self-evaluation, which indirectly explains how you can reduce the Dunning Kruger effect.
+CBE—Life Sciences Education, 14(1), ar5. → This study shows how active engagement and feedback improve self-evaluation, which indirectly explains how you can reduce the Dunning Kruger effect.

 7. Kahneman, D. (2011).
 Thinking, Fast and Slow.
-New York, NY: Farrar, Straus and Giroux. → Classic work on heuristics and biases, with clear explanations of why people systematically overestimate what they know.
-This is precisely the core of the Dunning-Kruger Effect.
+New York, NY: Farrar, Straus and Giroux. → This book is a classic work on heuristics and biases, with clear explanations of why people systematically overestimate what they know.
+This is precisely the core of the Dunning Kruger Effect.

 8. Kahneman, D., & Tversky, A. (1979).
 Prospect theory: An analysis of decision under risk.
 Econometrica, 47(2), 263–291. → Fundamental article on cognitive biases and decision-making logic that reinforces the psychological basis of the Dunning-Kruger effect.